DOJ Demands Files On Anti-Trump Activists, And A Web Hosting Company Resists

 DreamHost says its stance isn't a political one.

-"This has become a political issue for many - but our interest in this case truly isn't that specific," DreamHost spokesman Brett Dunst wrote in an email to NPR.
+"This has become a political issue for many — but our interest in this case truly isn't that specific," DreamHost spokesman Brett Dunst wrote in an email to NPR.
 "We're completely content-agnostic in this.
-For DreamHost this is simply an over-broad request for records, and we feel obligated to contest it."
+For DreamHost, this is simply an over-broad request for records, and we feel obligated to contest it."

 He said DreamHost keeps server logs in order to manage the sites of its 400,000-plus customers and identify issues like Distributed Denial of Service attacks.